krunalijain/networking-internship/Journal /Week 2.md

 Now that we are aware of different types of Routing Protocols, let's deep dive into various Unicast Routing Protocols.
 Under Unicast Routing Protocols we have 2 sub sections - Intradomain and Interdomain Routing Protocols.

-**Intradomain**- Any connection of devices made wihtin a single network or single organisation's network **Interdomain**- Any connection of devices made outside an organisation's network.
+**Intradomain**- Any connection of devices made wihtin a single network or single organisation's network.

+**Interdomain**- Any connection of devices made outside an organisation's network.
 Connection of device in different networks.

 Later on, Intradomain and Interdomain routing protocols are further classified with these protocols - RIP, OSPF, EIGRP and BGP.
 Intradomain includes -> RIP, OSPF, EIGRP.